koush/AndroidAsync/README.md

 is it.

 #### Features
  * Based on NIO.
-One thread, driven by callbacks.
-Highly efficient.
+Single threaded and callback driven.
  * All operations return a Future that can be cancelled
  * Socket client + socket server
  * HTTP client + server